-An article including tips and suggestions for approaching first lessons with young learners.
+Check out this article by Alex Case with tips for approaching first lessons with young learners.

 - Lack of information: We don’t know all the personality traits, learning styles, difficulties and strengths, etc., that new students may have.